Dellacurtais/PotatoService/README.md

 }
 ```

-### Attributes
+### Attribute System
-We have same attributes
+Several attributes are provided for various purposes:

-`#[Route]` Can only be used on Resources.
-Used  to mapping your routes
+`#[Route]` Exclusive to Resources.
+Maps routes.

-`#[Transactional]`  Can only be used on Resources with routes and any exeception make a rollback in your database [Tested with MySQL]
+`#[Transactional]`  For Resources with routes.
+Any exception triggers a database rollback (tested with MySQL).

-`#[Cache]` Can only be used on Resources to create a cache for your output response
+`#[Cache]` For Resources.
+Caches the output response.

-`#[Autowired]` Can used by Resources and Services and is related to dependency injection
+`#[Autowired]` For Resources & Services.
+Manages dependency injection.

-You can create a validation attribute, just create a class and implement a `iValidation` interface
+Additionally, custom validation attributes can be created by implementing the iValidation interface.
+By default, numerous validation attributes are available for both EntityModel and MapQuest.

-By default we have same validations attributes and all can be used in `EntityModel` and `MapQuest`
+Attributes:
 `#[AssertFalse]`
 `#[AssertTrue]`
 `#[Decimal]`